jeremyfix/deeplearning-lectures/ClusterScripts/README.md

 	   -l, --local                 If on the local network of CS Metz.
 A shorter network path to the cluster is issued, optional -j, --jobid <JOB_ID>        The JOB_ID to delete.
 If not provided a list of your booked JOB_ID will be displayed -h, --help                  Prints this help message

+# Windows cluster scripts

+Under windows, you need to download plink.exe on the [Putty page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and place it in the same directory of port_forward_windows.bat.
+You also need a ssh key.